 Rosie Wakley has worked in the theatre in many capacities including Master Carpenter, Stage Manager and ultimately Production Manager at the Coliseum for the English National Opera.
-She performs widely as her alter ego, lounge singer, Ronnie Rialto, appearing at the Royal Vauxhall Tavern, Brighton Pride, Boibox, Soho, The Glory, Kingdom and El GeeBee Tea Queue at the Brunswick and the Latest Music Bar.
+She has performed widely as her alter ego, lounge singer, Ronnie Rialto, appearing at the Royal Vauxhall Tavern, Brighton Pride, Boibox, Soho, The Glory, Kingdom and El GeeBee Tea Queue at the Brunswick and the Latest Music Bar.
 She co-devised 'All The Nice Girls' and 'Deep in the Heart of Me' and, in 2017, directed 'Fall of Duty' which earned the 'Best of Fringe Theatre' Nomination from the International Youth Arts Festival at Brighton Fringe 2017.
 She co-produced 'Scene' by Lola Olufemi and Martha Krish at the Marlborough Theatre in November 2017.